SpatialFly: Implicit 3D Prior-Guided Visual Reparameterization for Continuous UAV Vision-and-Language Navigation: Related Work

 \subsection{Implicit 3D Representations for Navigation}

-We then review relevant studies on 3D spatial representation, with a focus on methods that may support geometry-aware navigation.
 Building autonomous navigation in complex 3D environments depends on creating spatial representations, which are generally categorized as explicit or implicit.
 Explicit methods build structured 3D maps through voxels or occupancy grids; for instance, VER\cite{liu2024volumetricenvironmentrepresentationvisionlanguage} projects multi-view visual features into a unified voxel space to improve environmental modeling, though it requires significant memory and computing power.
 In contrast, implicit methods model 3D structures more compactly, with works like NeRF~\cite{mildenhall2021nerf}, NICE-SLAM~\cite{zhu2024nicer}, and Co-SLAM~\cite{wang2023co} using neural implicit representations to learn scene geometry, while SPAR-7M~\cite{zhang2025flatland} shows that multi-view supervision can boost spatial reasoning from RGB input.
 Additionally, GeoNav~\cite{XU2026113365} highlights that UAV navigation requires multi-scale reasoning to follow complex language goals.
 Therefore, a major challenge remains: how to learn cross-view consistent implicit 3D representations from RGB observations and apply them to continuous 3D flight decisions.